OpenShift Security Context Constraints

 • Containers running as root

-So, as you know, containers run as root by default and share the Kernel of the Host OS, and the container process is visible from the Host.
-This in itself is a considerable security risk when a container compromise occurs.
+As you know, containers run as root by default and share the Kernel of the Host OS.
+The container process is visible from the Host, which is a considerable security risk when a container compromise occurs.
 When a security vulnerability in the container runtime arose, and a container escape was performed, as the application ran as root, it could become root on the underlying Host.

 Therefore, if a bad actor gets access to the Host and has the correct privileges, it can compromise all the hosts’ containers.